 One of the provided air hoses connects to the air compressor with a provided hammer lock adapter.
-The hose then connects to the support pack on the end marked ‘AIR IN’.
+The hose then connects to the support pack on the end marked AIR IN.
 That connection is made with a provided hammer lock adapter.

-Hose to Support Pack: The second provided air hose connects to the Support Pack on the end marked ‘AIR OUT’ with a provided hammer lock adapter.
+Hose to Support Pack: the second provided air hose connects to the Support Pack on the end marked AIR OUT with a provided hammer lock adapter.
 The other end of the air hose connects to the drill with a provided hammer lock adapter and any additional fittings necessary based upon the make and model of drill.

 The provided water hose connects to the customer’s water tank.
 Our connection end is a male 1” cam lock.
 This can be adapted based upon make and model of mixing tanks.
-The other end of the water hose is connected to a filter that will be located 1-ft prior to the connection to the support pack.
+The other end of the water hose is connected to a filter that will be located 1' prior to the connection to the support pack.
 Connection is made with a provided 1” female cam lock to the already attached 1” male cam lock on the support pack.

 The drill does not need to be anchored down and rods can be exposed if needed.
-We have has as many as four and one-half rods exposed on a D24x40 and one and one-half on a D100x120.
+We have had as many as four and one-half rods exposed on a D24x40 and one and one-half on a D100x120.
 The front end of the drill can be elevated off of the ground.
 The engine can be operated on idle and occasionally up to 1500 rpm.

 Our bits are also purposefully designed to handle the side-load often encountered during HDD.
 The cutting matrix allows each carbide to work independently of each other, ensuring new rock is always crushed, allowing better steering ability and rate of penetration.
 Our sonde housing design and internal components, which consist of an outer tube and an inner tube with shock springs, protect the sonde throughout the drilling process.